-Forty other large investments

-In addition to the ten largest investments shown on pages 34 and 35, detailed below are forty other large investments which are substantially all of the Group's investments valued over £15 million.
+Forty other large investments In addition to the ten largest investments, detailed below are forty other large investments which are substantially all of the Group's investments valued over £15 million.
 This does not include eleven investments that have been excluded for commercial reasons.